About This Catalog

 Curricula are approved and licensed by the Board of Governors for Higher Education in the state of Connecticut.
 The state of Connecticut, Department of Education, Veterans Education Division, approves the College’s programs for the education and training of veterans under provisions of Section 1775, Chapter 36, Title 38, USC.

-ATM machine is located in the North building entrance from garage by security station.
+An ATM machine is located in the North building, 1st floor entrance.

 While classes are in session, food service is open Monday through Thursday 8:00 A.M. to 7:00 P.M., and on Fridays from 8:00 A.M. to 1:00 P.M.
 Special hours are posted when classes are not in session.
 Hot and cold sandwiches, salads, side dishes, soups, and soda are available.
 Snacks and beverages are also available from vending machines.